The Who, What, Why, Where, When, And How Of Things

 “It’s not just that we have to go to school or read books to learn the subjects.
 It’s that we have no mental tools to grasp them intuitively.”
 Page 221

 Our flaws, coupled with our technological innovations, are now creating conditions that are placing our survival as a species in jeopardy.
 Unfortunately I am beginning to think we might be too flawed to survive without divine intervention, a global epiphany or draconian measures on our part.
 Being an avid reader and lover of history I am also beginning to question if we are even worthy of survival.
-Certainly many are but overall as a society we seem to be reluctant to realistically deal with our problems.
+Certainly many are but overall as a society we seem to be reluctant to realistically deal with our problems and when we do it is often at the last minute and done emotionally or in haste which creates the unforeseen consequences.
+Consequences that could have been avoided and compensated for with logic and reason.
 (Terrible to say but with the future our flaws have the potential of creating extinction might not be the worst option.)
 One human living an average lifespan has the potential to make thousands of mistakes during their lifetime, some minor and some major and unfortunately some with serious long term and far reaching consequences for themselves or others.
 When you are dealing with a few billion people the number of possible mistakes would be close to, if not, infinite.
 A mistake by one can set off a chain reaction like the “domino effect”.
 While that is understandable in the abstract an excellent comparison is described by Steven Pinker in his The Blank Slate: “With a few thousand nouns that can fill the subject slot and a few thousand verbs that can fill the predicate slot, one already has several million ways to open a sentence.
 The possible combinations quickly multiply out to unimaginably large numbers.
 Indeed, the repertoire of sentences is theoretically infinite,…..And if the number of sentences is infinite, the number of possible thoughts and intentions is infinite too,……..”
-Although he was talking about language the essence of the analogy is there which can be applied to virtually everything.
+Although he was talking about language and thinking the essence of the analogy is there which can be applied to virtually everything.
 Being old and cynical (realistic) one of my core beliefs is that when given a choice the human race as a whole will almost invariably do the wrong thing.
 There is little doubt most horrors in human history have come from emotions overriding reason which usually results in the wrong thing.
 Not all emotions are irrational such as grief at the loss of a loved one but even it can be and often has triggered the emotion of revenge, which while understandable is irrational from a civilized perspective.
 Any revenge or punishment should come from the state not individuals.
+Blood feuds are irrational and irrationality is a characteristic of inferiority.

 The bulk of human history consists of humanity as a whole, sooner or later, doing the wrong thing often negating the good and right things that allowed and promoted advancement.
 More often than not the wrong or bad have their origin in a right or good thing used for bad.
 Doing the right thing the wrong way often leads to adverse results.
 Morris said: “It is a sad truth that a leader who does the wrong things in the right way will, up to a certain point, gain greater allegiance and enjoy more success than one who does the right things in the wrong way.”
 Emotions again.
 That often leads to unforeseen consequences something the human race is quite accomplished at bringing about while ignoring the possibility of.
 (Prove me wrong.)
 We can only surmise that since the beginning humans have watched birds in flight and imagined flying.
 The airplane that made an age old dream of human flight possible at the age of 10, not yet even at the age of puberty, flew off to war.
 If you remember I referenced a couple of authors (Asimov and Spengler) that had the belief that the future could be predicted by scientifically predicting the reactions of masses of people (Asimov) and by examining history and extrapolating the future from the past (Spengler).
 The human masses have now reached the saturation point of the planets ability to sustain them and in overcrowded conditions people, like overloaded systems, tend to begin breaking down socially, economically, physically, mentally and psychologically which exacerbates the present problems.
 Even a superficial look at the history of large metropolitan areas and their present conditions verify that.
 This has been proven by the observations and studies of sociologists, psychologists, historians, economists, political theorists and theologians.
 This is a paragraph of a thesis submitted in 2004 by Crystal A. Brooks towards her Doctor of Philosophy degree.
 Title: Overcrowding and Violence in Federal Correctional Institutions: An Empirical Analysis